 An enterprise is considered to be active in a certain period if it generates turnover, employs staff or makes investments in that period.

-The number of active enterprises in year t cannot be calculated from previous active enterprise figures and births and deaths figures. e.g. the number of active enterprises in year t does not equal the number of active enterprises in year t-1, minus deaths in t-1 plus births in year t.
+The number of active enterprises in year t (reference year) cannot be calculated from previous active enterprise figures and births and deaths figures. e.g. the number of active enterprises in year t does not equal the number of active enterprises in year t-1, minus deaths in t-1 plus births in year t.
 Birth calculations involve profiling work where real births are checked and weights applied based on checks conducted (a similar process is conducted for death calculations).
-In addition, final enterprise deaths take two years to be finalised, therefore enterprises may not be in enterprise totals in one year but in the next year and may still not be considered an enterprise birth or death.
+In addition, final enterprise deaths take two years to be finalised, therefore enterprises may not be in enterprise totals in one year but could be in the next year and may still not be considered an enterprise birth or death.

 Geographical Breakdown the geographical breakdown for enterprises is an approximation.
-The county breakdown is based on the address at which an enterprise is registered for revenue purposes, rather than where the business actually operates from, because no comprehensive adminstrative source is currently available for business locations.
+The county breakdown is based on the address at which an enterprise is registered for Revenue purposes, rather than where the business actually operates from, because no comprehensive administrative data source is currently available for business locations.
 In particular, where an enterprise has local units in several counties, but one head office where all employment is registered, all its employees will be counted against the county where the head office is located.
 Enterprises where the county location is categorised as Unknown generally have Revenue registered addresses outside of the Republic of Ireland.
 However, the employees registered with these addresses are working in the Republic of Ireland.

-2Persons engaged include employees, proprietors and family members.
+3Persons engaged include employees, proprietors and family members.
 Persons engaged are the sum of Employees plus Working Proprietors.

 The file can contain individuals paid a wage by an employer as well as self-employed individuals who pay themselves a working wage.
-An individual may be counted more than once for a reference year they work multiple jobs in that reference year.
-The annual employment return from Revenue contains persons at work or temporarily absent because of illness, holidays, strike etc. If an individual is paid a wage for any segment of a reference year they are included in the overall figures.
+An individual may be counted more than once for a reference year if they work multiple jobs in that reference year.
+The monthly employment returns from Revenue contains persons at work or temporarily absent because of illness, holidays, strike etc. If an individual is paid a wage for any segment of a reference year they can be included in the overall figures.

 Working Proprietors (Proprietors and family members); included here are those proprietors, partners, etc and members of their families who work regularly in the firm and are not paid a definite wage or salary.
-Working Propreitors is not a full count of self-employed individuals as some self-employed receive a wage and are returned via annual employment returns and are included in the Employees calculation.
+Working Proprietors is not a full count of self-employed individuals as some self-employed receive a wage and are returned via annual employment returns and are included in the Employees calculation.

 In Employment: Persons who worked in the week before the survey for one hour or more for payment or profit, including work on the family farm or business and all persons who had a job but were not at work because of illness, holidays etc. in the week.